sayan011/sayan011/README.md

 - 🔭 I’m currently working on [Memeth](https://memeth-seven.vercel.app/)

-- 🌱 I’m currently learning **Go,Solidity,Node,TypeScript and a lot of other things**
+- 🌱 I’m currently learning **Go,Solidity and a lot of other things**

 - 👯 I’m looking to collaborate on **any Project**